Can AI Truly Represent Your Voice in Deliberations? A Comprehensive Study of Large-Scale Opinion Aggregation with LLMs: Abstract

 \section{Abstract}

 Large-scale public deliberations generate thousands of free-form contributions that must be synthesized into representative and neutral summaries for policy use.
-While LLMs have been shown as a promising tool to generate summaries for large-scale deliberations, they also risk underrepresenting minority perspectives and exhibiting bias with respect to the input order, raising fairness concerns in high-stakes contexts.
+While LLMs have been shown as a promising tool to generate summaries for large-scale deliberations, they also risk underrepresenting minority perspectives, raising fairness concerns in high-stakes contexts.
 Studying and fixing these issues requires a comprehensive evaluation at a large scale, yet current practice often relies on LLMs as judges, which show weak alignment with human judgments.
-To address this, we present \dataset, a large-scale human-grounded dataset with (1) opinion data spanning ten deliberation questions created by 3,000 participants and (2) summary judgment data annotated by 4,500 participants across four dimensions (representativeness, informativeness, neutrality, policy approval).
-Using these datasets, we train \model, a fine-tuned DeBERTa model that can rate deliberation summaries from individual perspectives. \model~is more efficient and more aligned with human judgements compared to a wide range of LLM judges.
-With \model, we evaluate 18 LLMs and reveal persistent weaknesses in deliberation summarization, especially underrepresentation of minority positions.
-Our framework provides a scalable and reliable way to evaluate deliberation summarization, helping ensure AI systems are more representative and equitable for policymaking.
+We introduce \dataset, a large-scale, human-grounded benchmark for deliberation summarization that contains (1) 3,000 participant-generated opinions across ten deliberation questions and (2) 4,500 human annotations evaluating summaries along four dimensions: representativeness, informativeness, neutrality, and policy approval.
+Using this benchmark, we train \model, a domain-aligned evaluator that provides more reliable and efficient assessments than general-purpose LLM judges.
+With this evaluation framework, we benchmark 18 LLM summarizers and uncover consistent weaknesses, including systematic underrepresentation of minority viewpoints.
+Our benchmark and evaluator offer a scalable and reliable foundation for assessing deliberation summarization systems, supporting the development of more representative, equitable, and policy-relevant AI tools.